olerichter00/speak-everywhere/README.md

 ![Speak Everywhere](./public/logo.png)

-**Speak Everywhere** is a language learning app that automatically detects the user's location and provides basic vocabulary and phrases to learn the local language.
+**Speak Everywhere** is a language learning app that automatically detects the user's location and provides basic vocabulary and phrases of the local language.
+It's intended for travellers who only spend a short time in one country.

 The app is available at [speakeverywhere.now.sh](https://speakeverywhere.now.sh/).

-## Development
+## Tech

-- JavaScript
 - React
 - Next.js
 - PWA (Progressive Web App)
-- SCSS
+- CSS Modules / SCSS

 ## License